kavishdevar/aln/README.md

 | ![Long Press Configuration](/android/imgs/long-press.png) | ![Widget](/android/imgs/widget.png) | |
 ### Installation

 Currently, there's a [bug in the Android Bluetooth stack](https://issuetracker.google.com/issues/371713238) that prevents the app from working (upvote the issue - click the '+1' icon on the top right corner of IssueTracker).
-This repository provides a workaround for the bug, specifically tested on Android 14 and Android 15 (stock versions).
+This repository provides a workaround for the bug, specifically for Android 14 QPR3 and Android 15 initial release and the QPR1 update (stock versions).

 > [!CAUTION]
 > **This workaround requires root access** to implement and it might not work on other android OEM skins.
 Try at your own risk!!